langtray History, Family Crest & Coats of Arms

 The surname langtray was first found in Devon at Langtree, a village and parish in the union of Torrington, hundred of Shebbear, Torrington.
 Dating back to the Domesday Book of 1086 where it was listed as Langtrewa , the place name literally means "tall tree," from the Old English words "lang" + "treow."
 Standish-with-Langtree was the name of a local government district centered on Standish, Greater Manchester, historically part of Lancashire.
 The Langtree was an ancient hundred in the south-east of the county of Oxfordshire.

-Important Dates for the langtray family
+Early History of the langtray family

 This web page shows only a small excerpt of our langtray research.
 Another 66 words (5 lines of text) covering the years 117 and 1173 are included under the topic Early langtray History in all our PDF Extended History products and printed products wherever possible.